flexera-public/policy_templates/security/aws/log_cloudtrail_cloudwatch_integrated/README.md

-# AWS Ensure CloudTrail S3 Buckets Non-Public
+# AWS Ensure CloudTrail Integrated With Cloudwatch

 ## What it does

-CloudTrail logs a record of every API call made in your AWS account.
-These logs file are stored in an S3 bucket.
-It is recommended that the AWS policy and access control list (ACL) for this bucket do not allow public access.
-This policy raises an incident if any S3 buckets storing CloudTrail logs are not configured this way.
+AWS recommends integrating CloudTrails with CloudWatch logs.
+The intent of this recommendation is to ensure AWS account activity is being captured, monitored, and appropriately alarmed on.
+CloudWatch Logs is a native way to accomplish this using AWS services, and this policy will raise an incident if any trails are not so configured.

 ## Functional Details

-The policy leverages the AWS CloudTrail and S3 APIs.
+The policy leverages the AWS CloudTrail API.

 ## Input Parameters